GuideDecember 11, 202514 min read

 Resale matters less if:

-• You're working with a fixed budget
+• They're working with a fixed budget and want maximum impact

 Resale matters more if:

-• Family heirloom value is important to you
+• Family heirloom value is important

-• You're purchasing a very expensive stone
+• They're purchasing a very expensive stone ($10,000+)

 Environmental & Ethical Considerations